Symptoms Of Bulimia Nervosa

 Diagnostic criteria for bulimia nervosa

 Although commonly called bulimia, the official diagnostic name for this condition is bulimia nervosa.
-When mental health care professionals and physicians diagnose eating disorders (and other conditions), they use the DSM-5.
+When mental health care professionals and physicians diagnose eating disorders like bulimia (and other conditions), they use the DSM-5.
 With that guide, they use the following criteria to diagnose bulimia nervosa:

 • Recurrent episodes of binge eating